 Whether it's taxes, broadcasting fees, telephone providers or housing entitlement certificates: There are a lot of ways for students to save money.

-The International Student Identity Card - ISIC for short - gives access to exclusive benefits for travelling, shopping and leisure activities in over 130 countries around the globe.
-With the ISIC, student status is also recognised abroad.
+The International Student Identity Card - ISIC for short - as the only student ID card internationally supported by UNESCO, gives access to more than 150,000 discounts in over 130 countries - both online and in restaurants and stores worldwide.
+With ISIC, student status is also recognized abroad.

-With the free ISIC app with virtual ISIC card on your smartphone, you won't miss any of the offers nearby and the map function keeps you on track, no matter where you are.
-This means that your student status can now be easily verified on your smartphone.
+With the free ISIC app with virtual ISIC card on your smartphone, student status can be easily verified, making regional benefits convenient to use.
+This means that student status can now also be verified conveniently on a smartphone.

-You can apply for the ISIC online.
-A photo ID, a current proof of enrolment and a colour passport photo are required.
-The virtual ISIC costs 15.00 euros and is valid for one year from the date of issue.
-The ISIC plastic card is available for an additional 3 euros and will be sent to you by post after the application has been checked.
+It is very easy to apply the ISIC online.
+A photo ID, student ID and a color passport photo are required.
+The virtual ISIC costs 18.00 euros and is valid for one year from the date of issue.
+The ISIC plastic card is available for an additional 4 euros.

 A monthly broadcasting fee of 18,36 € is payable per flat, regardless of how many people live there and regardless of whether and how many broadcasting devices are present.